blackflux/object-scan/README.md

 ```
 </details>

-To match an Object path, the name of the path is used.<br>
+To match an Object path, the name of the path is used.

 _Examples_:
 <details><summary> <code>['foo']</code> <em>(matches the path `foo` in an object)</em> </summary>